ebonfowl/CodexScriptum/README.md

 Python script that parses the COVID-19 genome using fasta output.

 # write_pinnacle_slurm.py
 Python script that provides a template for creating SLURM scheduler scripts for an HPC cluster.
+Also contains the framewok for command line functionality with arguments.

 # RonsCode.py
 Python workflow for creating gene transcription trajectories using dynamo.